tylottr/tf-az-kubernetes/README.md

 These are the variables used along with their defaults.
 For any without a value in default, the value must be filled in unless otherwise sateted otherwise the deployment will encounter failures.

-> TODO: Re-assess these requirements and separate sections by global and resource-specific

 **Global Variables**

 |Variable|Description|Default Value|